 The next day the RCMP responded to a suspicious persons complaint and located HIK under a bridge not too far from the border on the Canadian side.
 A search of HIK revealed a number of suspicious items including a key tag with a license plate number and VIN matching the SUV in the crash.
 HIK was charged with importing cocaine contrary to section 6(1) of the Controlled Drugs and Substances Act and failure to report contrary to section 111(1) of the Immigration Act.

-Bottom Line: Following approximately 8 months of ongoing disclosure, multiple court appearances and pre-preliminary inquiry judicial conferences the importation charge was successfully resolved by way of the entry of a stay of proceedings .
+Bottom Line: Following approximately 8 months of ongoing disclosure, multiple court appearances and pre-preliminary inquiry judicial conferences the importation charge was successfully resolved by way of the entry of a Stay of Proceedings is a legal term used to refer to a direction by a Crown prosecutor or a Judge to the Clerk of the Court to terminate a criminal prosecution.
+Click for more information..